linesbetween/idc-back-end/README.md

 # Document_Classify
-# A program that reads documents of every kind, guesses what the contents are and creates index of documents.
+# A web app that reads documents of every kind, guesses what the contents are and creates index of documents.
+Then it could predict the other documents.

 Run this project: